sivahuang77/citrux-cli/docs/get-started/configuration.md

 #### `mcpServers`

 Configures connections to one or more Model-Context Protocol (MCP) servers for discovering and using custom tools.
-Gemini CLI attempts to connect to each configured MCP server to discover available tools.
+Citrux CLI attempts to connect to each configured MCP server to discover available tools.
 If multiple MCP servers expose a tool with the same name, the tool names will be prefixed with the server alias you defined in the configuration (e.g.,